Representing: Isle of Wight Council

 Political grouping: Independent

 Isle of Wight born and bred, Ian took early retirement from BT.
-He then started an independent communication consultancy, until he was elected as a Liberal Democrat Councillor in 2001, after which he started the family bed/furniture business.
+He then started an independent communication consultancy, until he was elected as a Liberal Democrat Councillor on the Isle of Wight Council in 2001, after which he started the family bed/furniture business.

 In May 2005 Ian was re-elected as an Independent Councillor, and successfully retained his seat in subsequent local elections.
 He was Leader of the Council between 2013 and 2015.
 In September 2014 Ian was appointed as the Chair of the LGA’s Culture, Tourism & Sport Board.